Enhancing Information Freshness: An AoI Optimized Markov Decision Process: Introduction

 As a significant indicator evaluation the freshness of information, age of information (AoI) is proposed to measure the time elapsed at the receiver since the last information was generated until the most recent information is received \cite{6}.
 And it has been verified to solve the severe delay caused by constantly sampling and transmitting observation information \cite{7}.
 Central to this consensus is that minimizing AoI can enhance the freshness of information, thereby facilitating efficiency of subsequent decision-making process in the presence of observation delay \cite{7}.
 Currently, numerous studies have focused on optimizing AoI to aid decision-making in the context of land-based or underwater tasks.
 For example, Messaoudi \textit{et al.} optimized vehicle trajectories relying on minimizing average AoI while reducing energy consumption \cite{10279435}.
 Similarly, Lyu \textit{et al.} leveraged AoI to assess transmission delay impacts on state estimation, improving performance under energy constraints \cite{9442098}.
 These studies primarily aim to reduce AoI by improving motion strategies of agents, without considering the impact of information update strategies on AoI.
 They assume that agents instantaneously perform the current action upon receiving previous information.
 However, this zero-wait strategy has been shown to be suboptimal in scenarios with high variability in delay times \cite{8000687}.
 Conversely, it has been demonstrated that introducing waiting time before updating can achieve lower average AoI.
 This highlights the necessity of integrating optimized information update strategies into underwater tasks.

 Furthermore, most studies currently leverage the standard Markov decision process (MDP) without observation delay to model the underwater tasks, which assumes the AUV can instantaneously receive current state information without delay, so that it can make corresponding actions \cite{Howard1960DynamicPA}.
-This idealization, however, may not hold in many practical scenarios, since signal propagation delays and high update frequencies causing channel congestion reduce the freshness of received information, hindering the AUV’s decision-making efficiency.
+This idealization, however, may not hold in many practical scenarios, since information delay effects and high update frequencies causing channel limitation reduce the freshness of received information, hindering the AUV’s decision-making efficiency.
 Therefore, extending the standard MDP framework to incorporate observation delays and AoI is necessary \cite{10.1145/149439.133106}.

 Based on the above analysis, we attempted to propose an AoI optimized MDP (AoI-MDP) dedicated in the underwater task to improve the performance of the tasks with observation delay.
 The contributions of this paper include the following: \begin{itemize} \item To the best of our knowledge, we are the first to formulate the underwater task as an MDP that incorporates observation delay and AoI.
 Based on AoI-MDP, we utilize RL for AUV training to realize joint optimization of both information updating and decision-making strategies.